solana-foundation/developer-content/content/courses/program-security/arbitrary-cpi.md

 This lack of program checks creates an opportunity for a malicious user to pass in a different program than expected, causing the original program to call an instruction on this mystery program.
-There's no telling what the consequences of this CPI could be.
+There’s no telling what the consequences of this CPI could be.
 It depends on the program logic (both that of the original program and the unexpected program), as well as what other accounts are passed into the original instruction.

-### Missing Program Checks
+### Missing program checks

 Take the following program as an example.
 The `cpi` instruction invokes the `transfer` instruction on `token_program`, but there is no code that checks